usf-jenmccarthy/git-essential-training-5988161/gitStatusDemo.md

-This is a new line, specifically Linkedin Learning!
+This is a new line.
+This change was made in VS Code.